Menu

 Sheet music for “So Far” (digital download!)

-11. For a Mezzo-Soprano with a Contemporary Legit Sound: “If I Could Fly”
+11. For a Mezzo with a Contemporary Legit Sound: “If I Could Fly”

-Say what you want about Frank Wildhorn — the man knows how to write for women’s voices (especially mezzo-soprano voices) in a way that’s somehow safe, singable, and fascinating to listen to.
-(Listen to contemporary Broadway songs for mezzo sopranos; that’s harder than you might think!)
-That’s why we love “If I Could Fly”; it’s so much fun to sing, but you can do it without wrecking your chords!
+Say what you want about Frank Wildhorn — the man knows how to write for women’s voices (especially mezzo-sopranos) in a way that’s somehow safe, singable, and fascinating to listen to.
+That’s why we love “If I Could Fly”; it’s so much fun to sing, and you can do it without wrecking your chords!

-We think this song works best for legit mezzo-soprano singers who can really lean into the vibrato — BUT if you’re a belter, you could back into the sustained notes instead, for a totally different effect.
+This song works best for legit mezzo-sopranos who can really lean into the vibrato — BUT if you’re a belter, you could back into the sustained notes instead, for a totally different effect.
 Whichever way you go, this song lends itself well to emotional interpretation.
 You can act your heart out, which is perfect when you need audition songs for a dramatic role in a musical.

 x